mjcollins10/ContinuedFractions/README.md

 	[3,7,15,1,292,1,1,1]
 	*Main> showNterms 15 piCF              -- view more terms [3,7,15,1,292,1,1,1,2,1,3,1,14,3,3]
+	*Main> take 15 (getCF piCF)            -- getCF unwraps list [3,7,15,1,292,1,1,1,2,1,3,1,14,3,3]
 	*Main> fromCF piCF                -- convert to Float with default accuracy 3.141592653589793
-	*Main> evalCF 2 piCF               -- evaluate to given number of terms 3.141509433962264
+	*Main> evalCF 3 piCF              -- evaluate to given number of terms 3.141509433962264
 	*Main> sqrt2 + 3*piCF             -- arithmetic operators
 	[10,1,5,4,1,2,1,7]
 	*Main> sqrt2 < piCF               -- comparison operators
 	True
+	*Main> asRational 2 piCF          -- rational approx from first n terms 22 % 7
+	*Main> asRational 3 piCF
+	333 % 106
+	*Main> 333/106                    -- equal to evalCF 3 piCF
+	3.141509433962264

-Infinite loops are an inherent problem when computing with CFs; we need infinitely many terms to know that sqrt2/sqrt2 == 1, since a finite number of terms is never enough to tell us that the numerator and denominator are equal!
-In fact we need to read infinitely many terms of input just to get the first term of output, since finitely many terms are not enough to tell us if the numerator is larger or smaller than the denominator.
-In this version we deal with the problem in the crudest possible way, by just terminating computations that go on for a large number of iterations and taking the closest approximation.
+Infinite loops are an inherent problem when computing with CFs; for instance we need infinitely many terms to know that sqrt2/sqrt2 == 1, since a finite number of terms is never enough to tell us that the numerator and denominator are equal!
+In fact in this case we need to read infinitely many terms of input just to get the first term of output, since finitely many terms are not enough to tell us if the numerator is larger or smaller than the denominator.
+Currently we deal with this problem in the crudest possible way, by just terminating computations that go on for a large number of iterations and taking the closest approximation.
 This is hardly satisfactory, although it gives correct answers in many cases -- i.e. when the correct answer is a